poweradmin/poweradmin/DONORS.md

 # Donors to the Poweradmin project

-Poweradmin is a non-profit project developed by a community of voluntary contributors, as well as occasional paid [contributors](https://github.com/poweradmin/poweradmin/graphs/contributors) thanks to the financial support from companies and generous donors.
+Poweradmin is a non-profit project developed by a community of voluntary [contributors](https://github.com/poweradmin/poweradmin/graphs/contributors), with occasional paid contributions thanks to the financial support from companies and generous donors.

 ## Companies